Deep Reinforcement Trading with Predictable Returns: Numerical Experiments

-From Figure \ref{Fig:gauss} we observe the evolution of the out-of-sample performance of several Q and DQN agents in the case of a return dynamics driven by one or two Gaussian factors.
-After about half of the training runtime, DQN reaches on average a close-to-optimal cumulative net $PnL$, which is expressed as the gross return of the portfolio deducted from the transaction costs, i.e.
+Figure \ref{Fig:gauss} presents the evolution of the out-of-sample performance of several Q-learning and DQN agents when the dynamics is driven by one (first row) and two (second row) mean-reverting factors.
+The first column displays the cumulative net $PnL$ metric (eq. \ref{eq:pnl_metrics}), while the second column displays the $SR$ metric (eq. \ref{eq:sr_metrics}), as the size of the training time series increases up to Tin = 300000 on the x-axis.
+Every dot in Figure \ref{Fig:gauss} represents the average over $10$ out-of-sample tests of length $T_{out}=5000$ for a specific agent out of the 20 tested in total.
+The horizontal dashed line represents the optimal benchmark, while the solid lines represent the average performance of all the agents in relative percentage to the benchmark.

-The trained DQN agents are then able to retrieve the mean reverting signals in the data and to control the amount of transaction costs without knowing the data generating process of the underlying dynamics.
+From Figure \ref{Fig:gauss} we observe that after about half of the training runtime, DQN reaches on average a close-to-optimal cumulative net $PnL$.
+The trained DQN agents are then able to retrieve the mean reverting signals in the data and control the number of transaction costs without knowing the data-generating process of the underlying dynamics.
 On the other hand, Q-learning agents hardly reach half of the cumulative net $PnL$ of the optimal benchmark in the same training time.

 The performances of the tabular algorithm are strictly dependent on the granularity of the state discretization.
-Q-learning can reach the benchmark performance only when $T_{in} \to\infty$ and $\mathcal{S}$ is dense enough to closely represent the continuous trading environment.
+Q-learning can reach the benchmark performance only when $T_{in} \to\infty$ and $\mathcal{S}$ are dense enough to closely represent the continuous trading environment.
 However, even if we keep the Q-table relatively small in size, usually below 100000, it can still be very sparse for this range of $T_{in}$.
 This is particularly evident in the case of two Gaussian factors, where many agents have a negligible cumulative net $PnL$ simply because they do not perform any buy or sell actions.
 Increasing the size of the Q-table for experiments of fixed length $T_{in}$ leads to even worse results.

-DQN avoids the inefficient tabular parametrization of the action-value function by using less parameters with respect to the amount of entries in the Q-table.
+DQN avoids the inefficient tabular parametrization of the action-value function by using fewer parameters with respect to the number of entries in the Q-table.
 The use of a neural network as an action-value function approximator is crucial in this financial environment because the agent learns faster when the state space is entirely observable and the parameters can be updated by batches of experience.